-Students registering for their first semester and subsequent semesters need to meet with their assigned academic advisor for advisement each semester prior to registering for classes.
+Students need to meet with their assigned academic advisor for advisement each semester before registering for classes.
 Following the sequence will enable you to complete the 60-hour program in 2 years of study.
-Taking courses out of sequence will result in you needing extra time to complete your degree and it not recommended.
+Taking courses out of sequence will require extra time to complete your degree and is not recommended.
 Listed below is the course sequence for the school counseling concentration: